Education Health and Care Plan (EHCP’s ) in Cambridgeshire

-Education, Health and Care Plans are replacing Statements and Learning Difficulty Assessments and are for children and young people with more severe/complex needs and disabilities.
+Education, Health and Care Plans replaced Statements and Learning Difficulty Assessments in 2014

 EHCPs bring together your child’s learning, health and social care needs in one plan.
 They can continue until a young person is aged 25 but if they stay in further education or training.

 The transfer of statements to EHCPs has beenphased over three years and is due to be completed by 2018.
 View the Cambridgeshire timetable for when the transfers will take place.

 - EHCPs and the assessment process in Cambridgeshire

 - Overview of the EHC assessment process – from SEN Magazine December 2017

 Help make education, health and care needs assessments easier for Cambridgeshire families

 Pinpoint and parents have been helping to draft new guidance on the assessment process in Cambridgeshire.
 It’s just been published and is now being reviewed by parents and other interested parties.
 The consultation runs until October 2018 — find out how to read the new draft guidance and give your feedback to make the whole process easier and more transparent for families.

 IPSEA, the Independent Parental Special Education Advice, offers free and independent legally based to help get the right education for children and young people with all kinds of special educational needs and disabilities (SEND).

 It has now produced a “refusal to assess” pack for parents wanting to appeal local authorities’ refusal to carry out EHC needs assessments.Download a pack from the IPSEA website